Web Server Tutorial

 base: "/public" transferMinSize: '100'

-Given that base is defined as /public, we know the static content root will be /public in host file system and all static content will be served from this folder or sub folders.
+Given that the base is defined as /public, we know the static content root will be /public in host file system and all static content will be served from this folder or sub folders.

 Location of static content